 Arena Dances Spring Show 2026

-April 17–18 at Luminary Arts Center for ARENA DANCES—four world premieres by Wynn Fricke, Wendell Gray II, Shane Larson, and Assaf Salhov, performed by ARENA DANCES’ powerhouse repertory company in our 30th anniversary season.
+On April 18 at the Luminary Arts Center, ARENA DANCES will premiere four new works by Wynn Fricke, Wendell Gray II, Shane Larson, and Assaf Salhov.
+These pieces will be performed by ARENA DANCES’ powerful repertory company as part of their 30th anniversary season.

-Rooted in collaboration, courage, and the transformative power of dance, this program brings together a powerhouse ensemble of dancers—Nieya Amezquita, Alex Arce, Non Edwards, Sarah McCullough, and Jake Nehrbass—for an evening of world premieres by four commissioned choreographers whose voices span generations, geographies, and aesthetics.
+Rooted in teamwork, bravery, and the power of dance, this program brings together a strong group of dancers—Nieya Amezquita, Alex Arce, Non Edwards, Sarah McCullough, and Jake Nehrbass.
+They will perform an evening of brand‑new works created by four choreographers whose voices represent different ages, places, and artistic styles.

 Date: Saturday, April 18